 A: The two most likely culprits are either the dough was mixed for too long or was allowed to rise for too long.

-Fix: Knead bread just until smooth and elastic, and let rise until just doubled in volume.
+Fix: Knead bread dough just until smooth and elastic and let rise until just doubled in volume.
+A stand mixer with a dough hook helps tremendously for an even knead.

 Q: Why is my bread dense and slightly undercooked?

-Fix: Use an oven thermometer to verify the temperature of the oven, and allow the bread to bake until an internal thermometer reaches 190F or sounds hollow when thumped.
+Fix: Use an oven thermometer to verify the temperature of the oven and allow the bread to bake until an internal thermometer reaches 190F or the loaf of bread sounds hollow when thumped.

 Q: Why is my bread going stale so quickly?